We are the AONB Partnership

 The East Devon AONB covers 103 square miles including 18 miles of Heritage Coast and the East Devon section of the World Heritage Site ' Jurassic Coast '.
 The designation covers, or part covers 29 parishes and the boundary extends into and/or skirts the resorts of Exmouth, Seaton and Sidmouth but includes Budleigh Salterton.

 Click here to view the AONB area or go to the AONB map tab on our home page.
-Another way to check whether your property is in the AONB is by entering your post code on the 'My Neighbourhood' facility on the District Council website.
+Another way to check whether your property is in the AONB is by entering your post code on the 'My Neighbourhood' (click on the planning pages) facility on the District Council website.
 The definitive boundary can only be viewed using Natural England's dataset as shown in the Magic Map Application - select Designations / Landbased designations / Statutory.

 5. What is the East Devon AONB Partnership?